"Vanilla Gift" card issuer faces lawsuit over card-draining scam risk

 The lawsuit, filed last month by San Francisco City Attorney David Chiu, alleges Incom's "Vanilla Gift" and "One Vanilla" non-reloadable cards featured "insufficient" packaging and "lax security features" that made them susceptible to scams.

-According to the complaint, the giftcard packaging allows for "easy access to the card inside,'' enabling thieves to record the card's barcode and PIN information to make unauthorized transactions, a practice known as card draining.
+According to the complaint, the gift card packaging allows for "easy access to the card inside,'' enabling thieves to record the barcode and PIN information so they can make unauthorized transactions, a practice known as card draining.

-The complaint also alleges that Incomm failed to improve its gift-card packaging despite knowing the flawed packaging design led to incidents of drained funds.
+The complaint also alleges that Incomm failed to improve its product's packaging despite knowing the flawed design led to incidents of theft.

-"As the direct result of Incomm's years-long negligence, numerous consumers and gift recipients have been needlessly subjected to card draining," Chiu alleges in the lawsuit.
+"As the direct result of Incomm's years-long negligence, numerous consumers and gift recipients have been needlessly subjected to card draining," Chiu alleged in the lawsuit.

-The lawsuit also alleges that when victims reported their funds stolen, Incomm and its partners allegedly did not reimburse them, "unlawfully" holding cardholders liable for unauthorized charges on their gift cards and denying refunds on "unlawful and implausible grounds," the complaint states.
+The lawsuit also alleged that when victims reported their funds stolen, Incomm and its partners did not reimburse them and declined to provide refunds, the complaint states.

 Card draining: What it is and how to avoid it

-Card draining is a crude scam in which fraudsters carefully remove an unpurchased gift card from its packaging, record its card number and PIN code, then place it back in its original packaging," according to personal finance website Consumer Reports.
+Card draining is a scam in which fraudsters carefully remove an unpurchased gift card from its packaging, record its number and PIN code, then place it back in its original packaging," according to Consumer Reports.

 Once an unsuspecting victim purchases a tampered card and loads funds onto it, the thief will use the stolen information to make unauthorized purchases, draining the gift card of its prepaid funds.